ibm-cloud-docs/power-iaas/vpmem.md

 ---

-Virtual Persistent Memory (vPMEM) is nonvolatile memory that retains data even when the system is powered off. vPMEM is an enhancement to the IBM Power advanced virtualization platform (PowerVM) that enables the system to configure the persistent volumes by using the existing DRAM (dynamic RAM) technology.
+The virtual persistent memory (vPMEM) is nonvolatile memory that retains data even when the system is powered off. vPMEM is an enhancement to the IBM Power advanced virtualization platform (PowerVM) that enables the system to configure the persistent volumes by using the existing DRAM (dynamic RAM) technology.
 The vPMEM feature is available on IBM Power10 or later systems with IBM AIX&reg;, Linux&reg;, or Linux (SAP HANA) operating systems.

 vPMEM is not supported on a {{site.data.keyword.powerSys_notm}} instance (VSI) with the IBM i operating system.
 {: note}